LauraKirby/aspera-ibm-analytics-api/analytics-api.md

-# Obtain Files Application Authentication & Make Request to the Analytics API
+# Obtain Files API Authentication & Make a Test Request to the Analytics API

 > View the source code on Github: [get_analytics_data](https://github.com/LauraKirby/aspera-ibm-analytics-api/tree/master/analytics-api-demo)

 We will set up the dependencies, make a request to the Files API to obtain authentication, and make authorized requests to the Analytics API.

+Note that we use the Files API to configure the Aspera on Cloud platform, which includes the Activity application.

-1. Create files to support the Ruby script and dependencies:
+1. To support the Ruby script and dependencies, create the file `get_analytics_data.rb` and a Gemfile.

     ```bash
     # from project root directory
     touch get_analytics_data.rb Gemfile
     ```

-1. Add the following dependencies to the file `./Gemfile`:
+1. To add dependencies to `Gemfile`, copy the code below and add it to the file.

     ```ruby
     source 'https://rubygems.org'